QubesOS/qubes-doc/user/templates/windows/qubes-windows.rst

 You can install Windows just like any other OS as an :doc:`HVM </user/advanced-topics/standalones-and-hvms>`, if you just want something simple and you can live without some features.
 This works for Windows XP, 7, 8, 8.1, 10, and 11.

 Please keep in mind that Qubes Windows Tools are not supported on Windows XP.
-Windows 8 1 may work comparable to Windows 10, but this has not been tested, as this system in no longer supported and probably has no significance anymore.
+Windows 8.1 may work comparable to Windows 10, but this has not been tested, as this system is no longer supported and probably has no significance anymore.

 You will get an environment in which basic functions are supported, but integration into the Qubes environment is rather restricted.
 The following functions will work right out of the box: